cjoster/your-first-kubernetes-app/02-Building-Your-First-Container/README.md

 buildah images
 ```

-Which will look somethig like:
+Which will look something like:

 ```
 REPOSITORY                          TAG             IMAGE ID       CREATED              SIZE